ACG-Code/ACG-FolderClean/README.md

 # ACG_FileCleaner

-Copyright &copy 2025 Application Consulting Group, Inc.
+Copyright © 2025 Application Consulting Group, Inc.

 A tool that cleans out a directory based on file type and time since creation.